Smart money moves for families

 New parents often worry about their child’s health and their ability to afford health care.
 Parents have one month from the time their baby is born, or adopted, to add them to their health insurance policy.
 Miss this important deadline and you’ll likely have to wait until the next open enrollment period.
 Don’t forget, once your baby is born, he or she has their own deductible.
 You may “max out” the deductible on mom during the baby’s delivery, but then if your baby needs extra care for some reason, you may incur additional expenses.

-What if we get sick, or aren’t there to take care of them?
+What if we get sick or aren’t there to take care of them?

-Disability insurance and life insurance can help protect your family if you’re no longer able to financially care for them; however, it’s important to know what you have and if you need more.
+Disability insurance and life insurance can help protect your family if you’re no longer able to financially care for them.
+However, it’s important to know what you have and if you need more.

 What if both parents pass away?

 It may be difficult to think about, but it’s also important to complete an estate plan and write a will that legally designates a formal guardian and a fiduciary for your children.
 In the unlikely event that both parents pass away, you want to be the one deciding who should raise your children, not a state court.
 While a guardian is responsible for providing food, shelter, clothing, health care, and education to a minor, they’re entitled to reimbursement of the costs.
 A fiduciary (such as a trustee or guardian of the property) is appointed to manage a child’s property and must distribute it for the minor’s support.
-You can designate the same or a different person(s) to be your child’s guardian and/or the property fiduciary.
+You can designate the same person or different people to be your child’s guardian and/or the property fiduciary.
 You should also consider creating a trust for your children to ensure sufficient funds throughout their guardianship.

 Since the primary duty of your children’s guardian is to act as a surrogate parent, it’s important that they not only have the financial means to raise a child, but also share an emotional bond.

 Life with children is a rollercoaster ride.
 Working with a financial professional can help you navigate all your investments and expenses, from budgeting for your children’s basic expenses to creating their college fund.
-A sound financial strategy can put your nerves at ease — so you can treasure every moment and enjoy watching your children grow up.
+A sound financial strategy can help put your nerves at ease — so you can treasure every moment and enjoy watching your children grow up.